 - Suicide clusters and contagion;

-- Offender mental health, specifically suicide prevention.
+- Offender mental health, specifically suicide prevention and suicide bereavement.

 - 2006 PhD, entitled ‘Identifying the Experiences of Parents Bereaved by Suicide or Undetermined Death': University of Manchester.